1 Example programs

 outline-mode : (or/c 'outline "outline")

 Constructs an arbitrary regular star polygon (a generalization of the regular polygons).
 The polygon is enclosed by a regular polygon with side-count sides each side-length long.
-The polygon is actually constructed by going from vertex to vertex around the regular polgon, but skipping over every step-count vertices.
+The polygon is actually constructed by going from vertex to vertex around the regular polygon, but connecting every step-count-th vertex (i.e., skipping every (- step-count 1) vertices).

-For examples, if side-count is 5 and step-count is 2, then this function produces a shape just like star.
+For example, if side-count is 5 and step-count is 2, then this function produces a shape just like star.

 Examples: